Wise vs Revolut: Full Comparison 2025

 What is the difference between Wise and Revolut?

-Wise and Revolut both offer multi-currency accounts with a range of connected features and services, like debit cards for spending and withdrawal and international payments.
+Wise and Revolut both offer multi-currency accounts with a range of connected features and services, like debit cards for spending and withdrawal, and international payments.
 Wise personal accounts are free to open, while with Revolut you can choose to pay a monthly fee to get a broader range of services and more no-fee transactions.

 Is Wise or Revolut faster?